mickoissicko/pingspoofer/README.md

 - To introduce artificial lag to your network interface, simulating high ping in online games
 - Seizing packets to reposition yourself or find the locations of your opponents or to teleport
 - Using irregular and inconsistent WiFi or introducing artificial internet drops to become significantly harder to hit in games

+### Known issues
+- There is (sometimes) an 80-200ms delay when toggling on/off Blink.